Self-managed super basics.

 however as their needs change, they can adjust this strategy but still have the advantage of an expert managing the investments for them.
 To use this this style of super effectively there is a little more time and effort required than for a My Super fund.

-A self-managed fund requires the most time and effort, but also gives the greatest level of choice and control.
+A self-managed fund on the other hand requires the most time and effort, but also gives the greatest level of choice and control.
 So, think about where you might be on this continuum and which style of super would work best for you at the moment.
-Now, I said “at the moment” because this may change throughout your lifetime and there’s nothing to say that you can’t change the type of super you have either.
+Now, I’ve deliberately said “at the moment” because this will change throughout your lifetime and there’s nothing to say that you can’t change the type of super you have either.

 Let’s have a look at few aspects of self-managed super that may also direct your decision.
 Firstly, as we have just looked at, self-managed super requires the most hands-on management so it’s more suitable for those who want to take control.
 This doesn’t mean though that you have to be flying solo.
 There are many independent financial planners and even SMSF-specific financial planning businesses that will help the trustees with the administration and provide investment advice and services.

 A self-managed super fund can have up to 4 members.
-The most common scenario is for there to be 2 members, often couples pooling their money.
-With the option for there to be up to 4 members, there is no reason why 2 children couldn’t be part of the fund as well potentially giving them better returns, particularly early in their working life.
+The most common scenario is for there to be 2 members, often couples pooling their funds.
+With the option for there to be up to 4 members there is no reason why 2 children couldn’t be part of the fund as well potentially giving them better returns, particularly early on in their working life.

-Self-managed super is generally more expensive to set-up and manage which is why it makes sense to have more than $200,000 invested to make it cost effective.
+Self-managed super is generally more expensive to set-up and manage which is why you need more than $200,000 invested to make it effective.
 But again, while there may not be that much in your individual super, when pooled with your partner’s this may be worthwhile.

 Self-managing your super also brings with it a high level of accountability.
-While one of the key attractions of self-managed super is the high level of choice and control, there is lots of legislation that surrounds superannuation that trustees must comply with and there may be significant penalties if they get it wrong.
+While one of the key attractions of SMSFs is the high level of choice and control, there is lots of legislation that surrounds superannuation that trustees must comply with.
+There are significant penalties in place if they get it wrong.